LuciusofLegend/QuotaOverhaul/README.md

 You can configure the starting quota, minimum increase, increase steepness and randomness multiplier (these are internal variables in vanilla).

 ### Player Count Scaling
 The quota increases the more players you have.
 This should make high player counts more balanced.
-The scaling is always based on the highes number of concurrent players seen during that quota, to avoid exploits.
+The scaling is always based on the highest number of concurrent players during the current quota, to avoid exploits.
 Very configurable.

 ### Configurable Credit Fines
-You can toggle fines on and off, change the percent fine per dead player, or use the new Dynamic Mode, which is more configurable and scales based on the number of players online (specifically, the record player count on a given moon run).
+You can toggle fines on and off, change the percent fine per dead player, or use the new Dynamic Mode, which is more configurable and scales based on the number of players online (specifically, the highest player count on a given moon run).

-### Increase Quota on Death
+### Quota Death Penalties
 You get penalties to the quota for dying!
 This is intended to replace losing all your scrap when all players die, and maybe the credit fines if you want.
 Configurable with the same options as credit fines.

 ### Loot Saving